-When playing the game of golf, there are many different scoring methods that can be used.
+When playing the game of golf, many different scoring methods can be used.

-A Stableford Points system is a way to score golf that calculates the points earned on each hole.
-The benefit of this system is that if you get a high score on one hole, it does not ruin your entire game.
-You can still make up points again on the next hole.
+The Stableford Points system is a way to score golf where points awarded on each hole are added together to give your overall Stableford points for the round.
+What matters is the number of strokes taken per round, not the total number of strokes taken like when playing stroke play.
+The benefit of the Stableford scoring system is that if you have a bad hole and get a high stroke count on one hole, it does not ruin your entire game like in stroke play.
+You can still score points again on the next hole.

-To use the stableford scoring system, you need to firstly calculate how many Stableford points you scored on each hole.
-To do this, you firstly need to work out your awarded shots on the particular hole.
+To use the Stableford scoring system, you must first calculate how many points you scored on each hole.
+To do this, you must calculate your awarded shots on each and every hole.

 Awarded shots are how many additional strokes per hole you are awarded based on your handicap.